fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 #### Private Keys

-The ledger will not print your *QRL* private key.
-This is stored on the ledgers secure element, and the basis of what makes this device so secure.
+The Ledger will not print your *QRL* private key.
+This is stored on the Ledgers secure element, and the basis of what makes this device so secure.

-You will be presented with a private key to restore your ledger device during the initial setup.
+You will be presented with a private key to restore your Ledger device during the initial setup.
 Any application secrets will be tied to this private key, and it is required to restore your wallet if ever needed.

 Store your Ledger Device seed (mnemonic) somewhere safe, in an encrypted manner if possible (Recommended you have this information stored in multiple physical locations)